-The Group 1 print competition accepts prints of a general subject nature and members may enter up to 3 prints per evening.
-The winner will be the member who gains the highest accumulated score from their ten highest scoring prints (giving a maximum of 100 points).
+The Group 1 print competition accepts prints of a general subject nature and members may enter up to 2 prints per evening.
+The winner will be the member who gains the highest accumulated score from their ten prints (giving a maximum of 100 points).
 Whilst Group 1 is open to all, it includes the most experienced photographers and the standard is set to present the best images from the club.
 Consequently, judges are briefed to judge the images critically and it is expected that this level of criticism may not suit all.
 Therefore, it is recommended that new and relatively inexperienced club members enter the Group 2 competition.

 2.2 Group 2 Prints (Maryon Knill Trophy)

 2.3 Projected Digital Images (PDI) (Ted Richards Plate)

 The PDI competition has a specified theme for each of the five evenings (one of which is Open) and members may enter up to 2 images each round.
 The winner will be the member who gains the highest accumulated score from all their ten images.
 The themes for the forthcoming season will be announced no later than 31 May each year and they will be advertised on the Club's notice board and via the Club's message group.
 They will also appear in the Club's programme prior to the start of the season.
 The Judge for the evening will be given the responsibility for determining the Author's interpretation of the stated theme.

 3 THE TUDOR CUP (Set of 3 Related Black and White Prints)